cloudfoundry-attic/cf-riak-cs-release/README.md

 ### Configurations common to both environments
 1. SSL:
 	* There are two properties under properties.riak-cs called `ssl_enabled` and `skip_ssl_validation`
-	* `ssl_enabled` is defaulted to true and `skip_ssl_validation` defaults to false, which will only work if you have valid certs on your CF deployment
+	* `ssl_enabled` defaults to true and `skip_ssl_validation` defaults to false, which will only work if you have valid certs on your CF deployment
 	* If you wish to change either of these, you can create a stub with these properties set to your needs:
 ```
 properties: